 3. Climb to the top of Hallgrímskirkja

-The very impressive Hallgrímskirkja church can be seem throughout Reykjavík, its magnificent structure was designed to look like the volcanic basalt stacks which can be spotted around Iceland.
+The very impressive Hallgrímskirkja church can be seen throughout Reykjavík, its magnificent structure was designed to look like the volcanic basalt stacks which can be spotted around Iceland.
 Inside, the beautiful architecture continues and includes a huge organ with 5275 pipes.
 Take the lift to the top of the 73 metre tower, it costs 900 ISK (around £6) and is well worth it.
-The views of Reykjavík and surroundings are breathtaking.
-I loved seeing all the brightly painted buildings and mountains in the distance.
+The views of Reykjavík and the surrounding landscape are breathtaking.

 4. Walk on a glacier